Our programs are focused to various ages from infants to adults. Literature, music, arts. You can probably find something that interests you here.

 Music series – A music concert is held once a month on the first Sunday of the months of October, November, January, February, March, and April.
 Program time is 2 pm.
 See our calendar for specific details.
 We are looking for performers please fill out this form and send to the library.

 Did you know that on August 21, 2017 there is going to be a solar eclipse?
-In our area it will only be a partial eclipse but our library has been chosen to receive 1,000 special solar glasses so that you may view the eclipse safely.
-More news and events will be coming this summer but in the meantime if you want to have some NASA fun visit this webpage https://spaceplace.nasa.gov/
+In our area it will only be a partial eclipse but our library has been chosen to receive 1,000 special solar glasses.
+These glasses, made available to us by StarNet, will make it possible for you to view the eclipse safely.
+We have several programs and speakers scheduled to help us prepare for this exciting event, including Kelley Hunter’s July 28th presentation, “Our Expanding Solar System: Astronomy & Myth” and a speaker in August from the Vermont Astronomical Society.
+For adults and kids alike, join us as we gear up for the eclipse that’s happening on August 21st.
+And if you want to have some NASA fun, visit this webpage: https://spaceplace.nasa.gov/

 Did you miss the dramatic reading of October’s “It Can’t Happen Here,” a public reading of Sinclair Lewis’ play held at the Deborah Rawson Memorial Library?
 Thanks to Mount Mansfield Community TV (MMCTV), you can watch it here: https://vimeo.com/189245469